jcassee/parameterized-entrypoint/README.md

 Docker parameterized entrypoint
 ===============================

-A Docker entrypoint script that renders templates before starting the main application.
+A Docker entrypoint script that renders templates and runs scripts before starting the main application.

 ## Usage